 Taxis that you stop by the street will usually use the meter price.
 Check the price and pay the exact amount, if you ask the price some drivers will tend to demand a higher amount.

 Scary.
-Petite taxi is a shared taxi and during rush hour it will be often full.
+Taxis in Morocco are shared and during rush hour it will be often full.
 There are not much Asians in Morocco, and as an Asian female I get unwanted attention.
-There were times that I have been harassed sitting next to the driver – squeezing my thigh (despite of wearing loose jeans) and inappropriately touching my face.
+There were times that I have been harassed sitting next to the driver such as squeezing my thigh (despite of wearing loose jeans) and inappropriately touching my face.